 In Chapter 17.4, we developed DFS (Depth First Search) Traversal for graphs.
 In DFS, we visit down the entire lineage of our first child before we even begin to look at our second child - we literally search depth first.

-Here, we will talk about BFS (Breadth First Search) (also known as Level Order) Traversal.
+Here, we will talk about BFS (Breadth First Search) (also known as Level Order Traversal).
 In BFS, we visit all of our immediate children before continuing on to any of our grandchildren.
 In other words, we visit all nodes 1 edges from our source.
 Then, all nodes 2 edges from our source, etc.